Online advertising: Affiliate marketing

 Affiliate marketing occurs when advertisers organize third parties to generate potential customers for them.
 Third-party affiliates receive payment based on sales generated through their promotion.
 Affiliate marketers generate traffic to offers from affiliate networks, and when the desired action is taken by the visitor, the affiliate earns a commission.
 These desired actions can be an email submission, a phone call, filling out an online form, or an online order being completed.

 Content marketing

 Content marketing is any marketing that involves the creation and sharing of media and publishing content in order to acquire and retain customers.
-This information can be presented in a variety of formats, including blogs, news, video, white papers, e-books, infographics, case studies, how-to guides and more.
+This information can be presented in a variety of formats, including blogs, news, video, white papers, e-books, infographics, case studies, how-to guides, social media posts, and more.

-Considering that most marketing involves some form of published media, it is almost (though not entirely) redundant to call 'content marketing' anything other than simply 'marketing'.
-There are, of course, other forms of marketing (in-person marketing, telephone-based marketing, word of mouth marketing, etc.) where the label is more useful for identifying the type of marketing.
-However, even these are usually merely presenting content that they are marketing as information in a way that is different from traditional print, radio, TV, film, email, or web media.
+The Content Marketing Institute defines content marketing as follows:Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.

+Instead of pitching products or services, a strategic content-driven approach provides relevant and useful content to your prospects and customers to help them solve issues in their work (B2B content) or personal lives (B2C content).Although most marketing involves some form of content, "content marketing" is a specific, strategic discipline involving multiple marketing channels.